kedro-org/kedro-plugins/kedro-telemetry/README.md

 For technical information on how the telemetry collection works, you can browse [the source code of `kedro-telemetry`](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-telemetry).

+## How is the data collected

+Kedro-Telemetry uses [`pluggy`](https://pypi.org/project/pluggy/) hooks and [`requests`](https://pypi.org/project/requests/) to send data to [Heap Analytics](https://heap.io/).
+Project maintainers have access to the data and can create dashboards that show adoption and feature usage.

 ## How do I withdraw consent?

+Data collection for telemetry is enabled by default.
 To withdraw consent, you have a few options:

 1. **Set Environment Variables**:
    Set the environment variables `DO_NOT_TRACK` or `KEDRO_DISABLE_TELEMETRY` to any value.
-The presence of these environment variables will disable telemetry for all Kedro projects in that environment.
+The presence of these environment variables will disable telemetry for all Kedro projects in that environment and will override any consent specified in the `.telemetry` file of the specific project.

 2. **CLI Option When Creating a New Project**:
    When creating a new project, you can use the command: